Terms of Reference

 c.
 Review unresolved complaints with a view to facilitate a fair resolution;

 d.
-Make recommendations to the customer and Scotiabank to resolve complaints or reject complaints on their merits; and
+Make recommendations to the client and Scotiabank to resolve complaints or reject

 e.
 Not provide legal, accounting, tax, investment or other similar professional advice.